An illustration showing the change from amino acids to peptides to proteins.

 Steroid molecules are chemically stable, allowing formulation as oral tablets, injectable solutions, transdermal patches or topical gels.
 Their robustness reduces the need for special handling.

-Growth-hormone-releasing peptides (GHRPs) and growth-hormone-releasing hormone (GHRH) analogues bind to receptors in the pituitary gland, prompting the body to release its own growth hormone in a pulsatile, physiologically timed manner [1].
-This method preserves natural hormone rhythms while boosting output, especially during deep-sleep phases when growth-hormone secretion peaks.
+Growth hormone releasing peptides (GHRPs) and growth hormone releasing hormone (GHRH) analogues bind to receptors in the pituitary gland, prompting the body to release its own growth hormone in a pulsatile, physiologically timed manner.
+This method preserves natural hormone rhythms while boosting output, especially during deep-sleep phases when growth hormone secretion peaks.

-Steroid mechanism – direct androgen receptor activation
+Steroid mechanism: direct androgen receptor activation

 Anabolic steroids enter the bloodstream, bind to androgen receptors in muscle, bone and other tissues, and directly stimulate protein synthesis.
 At the same time they trigger negative feedback that curtails the hypothalamic-pituitary-gonadal axis, reducing natural testosterone production.